Our ACLS, BLS, and PALS courses satisfy CE requirements for Physicians, Nurses and Pharmacists

 What should I do if my PALS card is already expired?

-If you feel comfortable with the PALS material, including the new 2010 updates, then you can purchase our Columbus PALS recertification course.
+If you feel comfortable with the PALS material, including the latest 2020 updates, then you can purchase our Columbus PALS recertification course.
 If you’d like more study material and a more involved exam, you can purchase our PALS certification course.

 When were the last Columbus BLS course updates?